EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 ```

 The data here presented is very important, and can help you substantially improve the speed at which your simulations run.
-The first line gives us the details of the last `run` command - how many seconds it took, on how many processes it ran on, how many timesteps, and how many atoms.
+The first line gives us the details of the last `run` command - how many seconds it took, on how many processes it ran on, how many time-steps, and how many atoms.
 This can be useful to compare between different systems.

 Then we get some benchmark information: